Just Back From Silver Endeavour in Antarctica

 Elated whoops and shouts of “land ahoy!” ring out, prompting us to rush to the windows for that first glimpse.
 I grab my phone and race out on deck, ignoring the sub-zero wind chill to gaze mesmerized as the distant shapes gradually morph into craggy cliffs topped with a thick layer of snow draped over them like a blanket.

-It has taken nearly four days, flights covering more than 12,000 miles – including a private Silversea charter from Santiago, Chile’s capital, to Puerto Williams, Chile's southernmost town– and the 550-mile crossing from there across the Drake’s mercurial waters, to get here.
+It has taken nearly four days, flights covering more than 12,000 miles – including a private Silversea charter from Santiago, Chile’s capital, to Puerto Williams, Chile's southernmost town – and the 550-mile crossing on Silversea's Antarctica Bridge across the Drake’s mercurial waters, to get here.

 Admittedly, that's far less time than it took the explorers of old to reach this point, but I can almost feel the weight of history as we draw closer to land, following in their footsteps and knowing that little has changed here since their pioneering voyages hundreds of years ago.